svilkata/Elasticsearch/README.md

 ### Elasticsearch integrated search query API - based on Elasticsearch DSL (JSON)
 https://www.elastic.co/guide/en/elasticsearch/reference/current/search-your-data.html

-You can run this resource http://localhost:9200/product_index/_search on the browser to see the current available records.
+You can run this resource http://localhost:9200/product_index/_search on the browser to see the current available records for index `product_index`.

+In case you want to search among all the tables (documents/indexes), then use http://localhost:9200/_search

 If you run this resource http://localhost:9200/product_index/_search from Postman (allowed: [GET, POST]), you can specify specific search options in the body request:
 - `{"query": {"match": {"id": 101}}}`
 - `{"query": {"wildcard": {"name": "m*"}}}` - searching caseInsensitive where `name` begins with `m`
+- `{"query": {"match_all": {}}}`

+### Overriding Elasticsearch DSL search API with Java
+- run GET on `localhost:8080/api/matchall` - searches in all indexes (documents/tables)
+- run GET on `localhost:8080/api/products/matchallproducts` - searches in index `product_index`
+- run GET on `localhost:8080/api/products/matchallproducts/{fieldValue}` - searches in index `product_index` with that fieldValue